 Spain wants to impose an excess profit tax on “war winners”.

 The war in Ukraine has pushed up the cost of living and energy prices in Europe.
 Energy companies and banks in particular were able to make significant profits as a result.
-While debates are still going on in Austria and other EU countries about the possible introduction of tax increases for these companies, Spain, following Italy, has now also decided to impose an excess profit tax on energy companies and banks in the near future.
+While debates are still going on in Austria and other EU countries regarding the possible introduction of tax increases for these companies, Spain, following Italy, has now also decided to impose an excess profit tax on energy companies and banks in the near future.

 As the Spanish government announced yesterday, Spain’s energy companies are to be subject to an additional 1.2 percent excess profit tax this year and next.
 An additional tax of 4.8 percent on net interest and customer fees is planned for financial institutions and banks.
 Both sectors are to be prohibited from passing on the additional taxes to their customers.